mozilla-services/socorro/docs/installation/install-src-dev.rst

 Setting up environment
 ----------------------

-To run and hack on Socorro apps, you will need:

-1) all dependencies installed from requirements.txt
-2) to have your PYTHONPATH set to the location of the socorro checkout
-3) The Django web service and its tests need the LESS preprocessor to be installed and on your $PATH

 You may need to run this as the *root* user depending on how node.js was installed
 ::